38/plumber/README.md

 To initialize the Plumber isolated environment.
 Then you can go to src/ directory, compile and run the examples there.

+# What is Plumber

+Plumber is a software infrastructure based on the concept of "pipe".
+It provides a runtime environment for pipe based, asynchronized, ultra lightweight micro-service we called servlet and a high-level domain specific language to describe the high-level software architecture.
+The Plumber framework has multiple language bindings, and user should be able to develop each part of their software in the language that fits the task most.
+Currently we support C, C++, Javascript and Python, and new language support is coming.

 # General Idea of Plumber
 Unlike traditional service framework, which modelling the component as a request-response based "service",